 Use well-draining, loamy soil with a pH range of 5 to 7.5.
 Water the plant moderately and wait for the top third of the soil to dry before the next watering.
 Place the plant in indirect light and protect it from direct sunlight.
 Maintain a temperature between 60 and 80°F. Aim for 60-90% humidity.

 This plant needs moist soil, so prepare a potting mixture that can retain moisture well.
 I grow my Peperomia Rubella in a loamy potting mixture that is rich in organic matter.

 You can also prepare your own mix with ½ part peat moss and ½ part perlite.
 But ensure the mixture drains well because the potting soil should not remain wet.

 Peperomia Rubella grows well outdoors in USDA hardiness zones 10 to 11.
 The soil pH should be ranging from 5 to 7.5.

-I always water my indoor plants in the morning between 8 to 10 am; this is great because it allows the plant to dry throughout the day.
+I always water my indoor plants in the morning between 8 and 10 a.m.; this is great because it allows the plant to dry throughout the day.

 Water this plant moderately in summer using room temperature water.
 In winter, you can reduce watering frequency and quantity for this Peperomia.

 Let your plant dry out between waterings; at least 1/3 of the potting mix should be dry before the next watering session.
-Like other Peperomias, this one also has succulent leaves, which means you can skip watering once or twice without the risk of killing your plant.
+Like other Peperomias, this one also has succulent leaves, which means you can skip watering once or twice without risking killing your plant.

 Water it from above to distribute moisture throughout the soil evenly.